 The exception to the rule here are items that are not washer-safe and instead require dry cleaning.
 Or, if you plan to sell embroidered items, you might also choose not to prewash since the item is no longer “new.”

 All About Embroidery Machine Designs for Beginners

-Almost all modern embroidery machines will come with a number of built-in embroidery designs.
+Almost all modern embroidery machines will come with some built-in embroidery designs.
 These designs are often less than impressive and need to be supplemented with designs you download or purchase.
 Let’s now talk about how to find and choose designs for your projects.

 Types of Embroidery Designs